Newton Canadian Cryptocurrency Exchange – 2022 Review

 Can I Join Newton’s Team?

-Newton isn’t hiring at the moment, but they invite anyone interested to send them an email at email@example.com.
+Newton isn’t hiring at the moment, but they invite anyone interested to send them an email at [email protected].
 On their website, they claim that candidates with “ASCII self-portraits generated programmatically in C and people named Vitalik” will be prioritized.

 We’ll be honest with you – we really root for this crypto exchange!
-Newton has managed to win us over with their impeccable work ethics and unquenchable zest for innovation.
+Newton has managed to win us over with their impeccable work ethics and an unquenchable zest for innovation.

 The company is run by a stellar team of crypto entrepreneurs with years of experience behind them.
 That’s why even though Newton has been in the industry for barely two years, it has successfully dealt with the challenges posed by the regulatory environment in Canada.
-By focusing only on the Canadian market they’re gradually helping cryptocurrencies enter into mainstream usage.

 Newton supports a good variety of digital assets that can be bought by linking the platform directly to your bank account.
 We like that you can store the purchased coins in their native Newton wallet, even transfer the ones you’ve bought on other platforms.
 The slight drawback is that the exchange only accepts CAD, so any other fiat currency will automatically be converted.